 Sharing Casals’ musical ideals helped Istomin to clarify his own aspirations.
 He was fascinated by Heifetz’ and Toscanini’s virtuosity and perfection as well as by Casals’ moving musical message.
 Was it possible to conciliate the two things ?
 Istomin was ready to take up the challenge of bringing together qualities which seemed difficult, even impossible, to combine in one person.
 He readily defined himself as a musician-virtuoso, stating that it was “rather an unusual combination”.
 The relationship with Casals had been immediately so deep that Istomin, who had no important concerts in the United States before December, decided to stay all summer to make music together and talk with Casals every day.
 Casals was so enthusiastic about him that he did his utmost to find him concerts.
 At his recommendation, Istomin gave recitals in Lisbon, Turin, Milan and Florence.
 These concerts were in addition to those which Serkin had booked for him in Basel and in Zurich.
 It was an exceptional gesture of confidence from two great musicians who were usually very reluctant to intercede in the music business.

 When Istomin went back to America in mid-December, he felt as though he were about to enter a new stage of his life and career.
 Busch, Huberman and Rodzinski had already recognized him as one of theirs.
 To be acknowledged by Casals was one more step.
 He could no longer have any doubt about his talent.
-It was both a great honor and a heavy responsibility, and from here on, he would have henceforth to work hard to fulfill his entire potential.
+It was both a great honor and a heavy responsibility, and from this point on, he would have to work hard to fulfill his entire potential.